Lama-Khaled-Ismail/Clinic-Reservation-System/README.md

 DB → MongoDB

 # Features
-1- Signup / Sign in for each role (Doctor and Patient) 2- Doctor can insert, edit or cancel a slot
+- Signup / Sign in for each role (Doctor and Patient)
+- Doctor Role
+    -
+2- Doctor can insert, edit or cancel a slot
 4- Doctor get notified when a patient reserve, update or cancel a reservation.
 3- Patient can view all Doctor and their slots